 To learn more about monitors and ensure you’re getting the model most suited for your personal preference, visit our comprehensive and always up-to-date best gaming monitor buyer’s guide.

-All in all, the ASUS VG248QG is an excellent gaming monitor, but there are better alternatives at this price range.
+All in all, the ASUS VG248QG is an excellent gaming monitor, but there are better alternatives in this price range.

 |Resolution||1920×1080 (Full HD)|